MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 HKLM\SOFTWARE\Policies\Microsoft\OneDrive\EnableODIgnoreListFromGPO ="dword:00000001"

 > [!NOTE]
-> This setting lets you block a wider range of files than the [Block syncing of specific file types setting](block-file-types.md) in the admin center.
-Also with this setting, users won't see errors for blocked files.
+> This setting gives you more flexibility than the [Block syncing of specific file types setting](block-file-types.md) in the admin center.
+Also with this setting, users don't see errors for the excluded files.

 ### Limit the sync app upload rate to a percentage of throughput
 <a name="AutomaticUploadBandwidthPercentage"> </a>